oclworkshop/ocl2023/Hugo/content/cfp.md

 - Innovative textual modeling tools
 - Comparison, evaluation and integration of modeling languages
 - Correlation between modeling languages and modeling tasks
-- Evaluation of generative AI tools to create textual modeling specifications
+- Evaluation of generative AI tools to manage textual modeling specifications (creation, refactoring, ...)
 - Reflections on the future trends of textual modeling languages and their integrity with other software development technologies